Advice for families

 - The cost of airfares for your family to and from Australia

-- CSU offers only limited on campus accommodation for couples on the Orange and Wagga Wagga campuses
+- Charles Sturt offers only limited on campus accommodation for couples on the Orange and Wagga Wagga campuses

 - Possible higher rent for a larger home